-The reduced data scenario had the lowest median average catch during rebuilding (Table 3), with median rebuilding time estimated shorter than the true time to recovery within the operating model (Table 2).
+The reduced data scenario had the lowest median average catch during rebuilding (Table 3), with the median rebuilding time estimated shorter than the true time to recovery within the operating model (Table 2).
 The eliminated data scenario which was entirely dependent upon historical data until the stocks were projected to be rebuilt, essentially projected the population forward with each assessment based on the initial parameter estimates from the historical data, resulting in high median average catches during rebuilding, and the lowest median AAV during rebuilding and across the entire management period (Table 3).

 Reduction or elimination of data during rebuilding increased the among-simulation variability about estimates of the size at maximum fishery selectivity which defined the ascending limb of the selectivity curve (see Fig. 1a), with the estimates generally equal to the true value in median terms for all data scenarios (Fig. 8a-c).
 The among-simulation variability of the estimates for the reduced and eliminated scenarios improved when the majority of the stocks had rebuilt, and fishery composition sample sizes returned to historical levels.
 The full and reduced data scenarios were allowed to estimate dome-shaped selectivity during the rebuilding period (the eliminated data scenario did not allow for estimation of dome-shaped selectivity due to the absence of fishery composition data), and resulted in median estimates that exceeded the true values and were highly variable among simulations at start of the management period (Fig. 9a-b).
 The estimates that exceeded the true values for this parameter indicated that the data available were not sufficient to inform the estimation method about the severity of the dome-shape in selectivity during rebuilding (a higher estimated value implies a less severe dome in selectivity, e.g. decreased slope for the selectivity descending limb).
 The full data scenario resulted in markedly improved estimates of the shape of the dome over the management period, compared to the reduced data scenario (Fig. 9a-b).